afska/gba-link-connection/README.md

 # 🌎 LinkUniversal

 A multiuse library that doesn't care whether you plug a Link Cable or a Wireless Adapter.
-It continuously switches between both and try to connect to other peers, supporting hot swapping cables with adapters and all the features from [👾 LinkCable](#-LinkCable) and [📻 LinkWireless](#-LinkWireless).
+It continuously switches between both and tries to connect to other peers, supporting the hot swapping of cables and adapters and all the features from [👾 LinkCable](#-LinkCable) and [📻 LinkWireless](#-LinkWireless).

 https://github.com/afska/gba-link-connection/assets/1631752/b2900110-3b27-4cdb-8ae1-744878d6384b